About Dr. Whiten

 Dr. Whiten has been featured on the Today Show, Nightline, and on many radio shows, and she was awarded the Best Psychologist award in the Maryland Gazette in 2016.
 Her podcast, The Dr. Psych Mom Show, is in the top 1% most shared in 2022 on Spotify.

-Dr. Rodman combines cognitive-behavioral, interpersonal, acceptance-based, emotion-focused and insight-oriented techniques based upon the needs of the individual or couple.
-Dr. Rodman is collaborative, engaged, enthusiastic, and motivated in session.
-She gives homework assignments, which can range from thinking about an issue in a new way to engaging in an entirely new behavior during the week.
-Dr. Rodman loves her job and is very committed to her clients.
+Dr. Whiten combines cognitive-behavioral, interpersonal, acceptance-based, emotion-focused and insight-oriented techniques based upon the needs of the individual or couple.
+She is collaborative, engaged, enthusiastic, and motivated in session.
+Homework assignments are a regular occurrence, and these can range from thinking about an issue in a new way to engaging in an entirely new behavior during the week.
+Dr. Whiten loves her job and is very committed to her clients.
 She enjoys reading and often recommends books to clients, if they find reading to be a useful adjunct to therapy (see the recommended reading section of this website).

-Dr. Rodman's strengths include her use of humor in session, her non-judgmental and open minded attitude, her direct and honest approach, and her ability to integrate techniques flexibly to meet the needs of the individual or couple.
-She is comfortable discussing a range of topics that her clients have found it difficult to discuss with others, even prior therapists, including sexual issues/preferences, abuse history, thoughts they feel are "crazy," and so forth.
-(Dr. Rodman's weaknesses include that she can run 5-10 minutes late, so be warned!)
+Dr. Whiten's strengths include her use of humor in session, her non-judgmental and open minded attitude, her direct and honest approach, and her ability to integrate techniques flexibly to meet the needs of the individual or couple.
+She is comfortable discussing a range of topics that her clients have found it difficult to discuss with others (even prior therapists), including sexual issues/preferences, abuse history, thoughts they feel are "crazy," and so forth.
+(Dr. Whiten's weaknesses include that she can run 5-10 minutes late, so be warned!)